 For expunction, this waiting period is based on the charge the person was arrested for.
-For non-disclosure, this waiting period is based on the charge that they were convicted of, regardless of the charges of the initial arrest.
+Non-disclosure, this waiting period is based on the charge that they were convicted of.
+Regardless of the charges of the initial arrest.

 The period of time they must wait before petitioning for non-disclosure is based on the Class B misdemeanor possession charge that they were convicted of, not the Class A misdemeanor they were charged with upon arrest.